ravdin/CarND-Traffic-Sign-Classifier-Project/README.md

 The code for training the model is located in the eleventh cell of the ipython notebook.

-To train the model, I used an ....
+To train the model, I used an Adam Optimizer with a learning rate of 0.001.
+I considered regularizing the outputs but I found when experimenting that it was suboptimal.
+I used a batch size of 128 and trained for 30 epochs.

 ###### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of ?
-* validation set accuracy of ?
+* validation set accuracy of 95.4%
-* test set accuracy of ?
+* test set accuracy of 93.4%

 If a well known architecture was chosen:
 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+I chose the LeNet architecture because it is well tested and proven.
+I believed it would be relevant to the traffic signs because it predicts across a relatively small number of classes.
+It seems to have performed well in terms of the test set as the validation and test performance are fairly close- this leads me to believe that I successfully avoided overfitting in the model.

 ### Test a Model on New Images